glitchct/Advanced-Optimized/README.md

 **Performance**

 The Performence of Advanced Optimized is even faster than Fabulously Optimized + Simple Optimized.
 Advaneced Optimized uses modern Performance mods like Sodium, Iris Shader, Lithium, Better FPS and so on.
-The fast performance of Advanced Optimized helps Low End PC to get higher FPS than **Normal Minecraft.**
+The fast performance of Advanced Optimized helps Low End PC to get higher FPS than **Normal Minecraft, Fabulously Optimized, Simple Optmized.**

 **Made & Build with Fabric**